At LUCSUS we create theoretically innovative and empirically rigorous knowledge to understand and explain pressing sustainability challenges.

 We take an inter- and transdisciplinary approach to tackle complex sustainability challenges.
-We combine critical perspective with problem-solving approaches - in collaboration with society, to make a difference for sustainable development.
+We combine critical perspectives with problem-solving approaches - in collaboration with society, to make a difference for sustainable development.

 How we do it

-We are unique in the way that we use common approaches, methodologies and tools of assessment to better understand the environment-development linkages.
-We focus on the perspective of justice, rights and development, and policy in relation to integrating social and natural sciences.
+We are unique in the way that we use common approaches, methodologies and tools of assessment to better understand environment-development linkages.
+We focus on the perspective of justice, rights and development and policy in relation to integrating social and natural sciences.